LiteLDev/liteloaderbds-documentation/README.md

 If you would like write some pages, please create or modify them in both `/en/` and `/zh-Hans/`.

-If you are contributing on the C++-related documentation, please go to [the repository for C++ documentation](https://github.com/LiteLDev/docs-cpp).
+If you are contributing to the C++-related documentation, please go to [the repository for C++ documentation](https://github.com/LiteLDev/docs-cpp).

 You should modify the texts in different languages AT THE SAME TIME.
 Please firstly fork this repository and then create a pull request!